ONSdigital/sdg_data_updates/14-1-1b/README.md

-## Create csv and publication data for 14-1-1b plastic beach litter
+## Create csv and publication data for 14-1-1b plastic beach litter - heather
 ### Introduction
 This code creates both the csv for the SDG data platform, and the publication tables.
 Tables are published either in the Natural Capital Habitat and Condition
 Accounts or (if these accounts are not published before June in the year following the GBBC) as an ad-hoc.
 In 2022 only headline figures were published by Natural Capital so the full data set was published as an ad-hoc.